ahahmet/W25QXX_LIB/README.md

 # W25QXX_LIB
-This libraray not complicated, already testing.....
+This libraray not complicated, already testing.....<br>
 Also this library inspired from https://github.com/maxiufeng258/SPI_Flash_Uart_Led_Polling_V1.0